warts up on undisturbed tree bark slowly

 - Not Threatened

-The one that looks like it has been sitting there forever has a body that is a thick, crusty layer that grows on the surface of the bark or rock, forming a pale greyish-white to off-white patch.
-The crust is rough and uneven, covered in tiny, wart-like bumps (verrucae) that give it a lumpy, textured appearance.
-Scattered across the surface are small, pore-like openings (ostioles) where the spores are released.
-It is the lichen of the warted surface, the one that looks like it has been there so long it has grown bumps, the one that seems to have absorbed the age of the tree.
+Pertusaria lichen looks like it has been sitting there forever.
+It has a body that is a thick, crusty layer.
+It grows on the surface of the bark or rock.
+Forming a pale greyish-white to off-white patch.
+The crust is rough and uneven.
+Covered in tiny, wart-like bumps (verrucae).
+These give it a lumpy, textured appearance.
+Scattered across the surface are small, pore-like openings (ostioles).
+Where the spores are released.
+It is the lichen of the warted surface.
+The one that looks like it has been there so long it has grown bumps.
+The one that seems to have absorbed the age of the tree.

-The pertusaria lichen is a crustose lichen, meaning it grows flat on the bark or rock, like a crust of paint, rather than upright or leafy.
-Its body is a thick, warted crust, often forming circular patches or irregular stains.
-The verrucae are the fruiting structures, embedded in the crust, with tiny pores at the top.
-Under a hand lens, the verrucae are visible, tiny bumps on the surface of the crust.
+The pertusaria lichen is a crustose lichen.
+It grows flat on the bark or rock.
+Like a crust of paint.
+Rather than upright or leafy.
+Its body is a thick, warted crust.
+Often forming circular patches or irregular stains.
+The verrucae are the fruiting structures.
+Embedded in the crust.
+With tiny pores at the top.
+Under a hand lens, the verrucae are visible.
+Tiny bumps on the surface of the crust.